Statute of Artificers 1562: Content and case law

-Because the act had carefully listed all the trades to which it applied, it was held that it did not extend to trades which had not existed when it was passed.
+Trades that were not yet in existence when the statute was enacted were considered outside its scope.

 Legacy

 The Select Committee on Temporary Laws and Courtenay Ilbert described the act as one of the first Consolidation Acts, as the preamble of the act gave reasons for the expediency of consolidation.

 The act was abolished by the Wages, etc., of Artificers, etc. Act 1813 (53 Geo.
 3. c.
 40), as enlightened thought challenged existing notions of 'privilege'.
 This development was one of a series of initiatives that the British Parliament undertook to support the vastly changed economic climate of the nineteenth century.
-After that it was no longer possible to prosecute anyone who practised a trade without having served a seven-year term.

 The whole act was repealed by section 17 of the Combinations of Workmen Act 1825 (6 Geo.
 4. c.
 129).